Gabriel-Ulloa/SENSOR/README.md

 Installation

 1.- Copy the command located in command.txt

-2.- Paste the command into the terminal of your T-Pot Hive-Sensor deployment.
+2.- Paste the command into the terminal of your T-Pot Hive-Sensor deployment

 3.- Follow the instructions

 Usage